kyma-project/kyma/tests/end-to-end/backup-restore-test/backup-restore.md

 helm test backup-test
 ```

-The test creates a new namespace called `restore-test-<UUID>`.
-This namespace contains all resources created during the test.
+The test creates a new Namespace called `restore-test-<UUID>`.
+This Namespace contains all resources created during the test.